 The Greatest: Muhammad Ali by Walter Dean Myers

 Muhammad Ali is one of the most respected sports figures of all time.
 Even when he was well past his prime, he continued to give it his all.
-This book gives all the details about the matches and opponents he faced during his career, his conversion to Islam, opposition to the Vietnam War, refusal to accept the draft, and the long-term health risks of boxing.
+This book gives all the details about the matches and opponents he faced during his career, his conversion to Islam, opposition to the Vietnam War, and the long-term health risks of boxing.

 The Closer (Young Readers’ Edition) by Mariano Rivera